LCCZK/humanoid-swe-challenge/README.md

 - **`src/humanoid_swe_challenge/mcp/`** — FastMCP servers exposing tools to control the MuJoCo simulations; one server per task.
 - **`src/humanoid_swe_challenge/sims/`** — Gymnasium environments wrapping MuJoCo; not directly interacted with by the agent, but used by the MCP servers to run the simulations
 - **`scripts/`** — playback scripts to replay logged action sequences with the MuJoCo viewer

-## Known Issues
-- Task success may depend on the LLM model and prompt used.
-We tested the default prompt with `qwen/qwen3.6-35b-a3b:2` hosted locally via LM Studio at `temperature=0`, but may not work well with other models or prompts out of the box.
-In particular, the box-pushing task requires a more carefully engineered prompt and a model capable of processing visual inputs to understand the environment spatially.
-If you are having trouble, try experimenting with different prompts and models.

-- The agent may occasionally issue invalid tool calls (e.g. non-numeric velocity values) which cause the MCP server to error.
-The agent will not recover from this and must be restarted.

-- MuJoCo renderer may not display properly with `render_mode="human"` on some platforms; try switching to `render_mode="rgb_array"` if you encounter compatibility issues.

-- The MCP tool `get_visual()` for the box-pushing task may fail to return renders if the MuJoCo environment fails to initialise the renderer properly; this seems to be a common issue when running MuJoCo as a subprocess.

-- Rendering the simulation while the agent is running was implemented but is disabled by default as it seems to cause some stability issues with the MuJoCo environment when run as a subprocess.
-If you want to enable rendering, you can change the `render_mode` variable in the MCP server code for the respective task.

 ## Installation